esseb/prophunt/README.md

+# Oscillation

+This is a fork of [Prop Hunt](https://github.com/andrewtheis/prophunt) with an added oscillation feature where props will start to oscillate if they have camped longer than 30 seconds.

 # Installation

 First, download the latest version by clicking the [download zip](https://github.com/andrewtheis/prophunt/archive/master.zip) button to the right.
 After downloading, extract the contents of the zip to the below directory.
 Restart Garry's Mod and you're all set!